Anyboard/anyboard-studio/src/file_structure.md

 │  ├─ App.vue                     # Root render template including a the base router view
 │  ├─ main.js                     # Initiatlization of Vue root
 │  ├─ router.js                   # All the router files
-│  └─ store.js                    # Assembling all partial stores to a global store
+│  └─ store.js                    # Assembling all partial stores to a global
 │
 :

 ```

+## Store Structure
+The store is basically only a global object connected to the root Vue instance.
+So after you have initialized your Vue-object, the store accessible using `this.$store`.
+However, this only applies as long as you haven't messed with what `this` references.
+E.g. through the use of fat-arrow functions ( `(arg) => {}` ).

+## Component Structure